slatinsky/DiscordChatExporter-incrementalBackup/README.md

 - `guilds.guildId` - the id of the guild you want to backup
 - `guilds.guildName` - name of the folder where the guild will be saved
 - `guilds.enabled` - if true, the guild will be backed up
+- `guilds.throttleHours` - minimum time between backups in hours.
+Set to 0 to backup every time the script is run.

 ## How it works